-Compared to the rest of the New York City market, the Flatiron District region has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the New York City market, the Flatiron District region has greater rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 55 listings have been posted online, so you'll want to check back regularly for new listings.
-About 18% of the available leases in the Flatiron District are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 93 listings have been posted online, so you'll want to check back regularly for new listings.
+About 12% of the available leases in the Flatiron District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,200 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this region are approximately 9 stories.
+Even though the median size is 3,050 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this area are close to 9 floors.
 Most buildings in this market were built in 1910 and are Class B.

-This market is fairly equally mixed residential and commercial.
-Real estate is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Flatiron District folk.
+Real estate is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Flatiron District occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.